 Freezing Pancakes

-If you want to make these pancakes in advance for a quick future breakfast, this is what to do.
+If you want to make these pancakes in advance for a quick future breakfast, here’s what to do.

 Make a batch as directed.
 Let them cool.
 This is important because if you freeze warm pancakes, they get soggy.
 Place a piece of waxed or parchment paper between each pancake.
 This keeps them from sticking together.